 Step 1.
 Remove the left screw on the extruder assembly.

-Step 4 – Place mount in front of extruder and screw in.
+Place the mount in front of the extruder and screw it in.

 Step 5 – Route cables to the back cable chain.